 Remember - the total number of clients is key to the experience, not the number of years.
 You can find a Long-Term Care specialist by clicking here.

 Once your policy is approved, your specialist can send your policy's "policy schedule page" to your financial advisor if you wish them to have details on your policy.

 LTC Insurance is Regulated

 Each state regulates insurance rates.
-Every agent or financial advisor uses the same "rates" that an individual company has approved with the state for a particular product.
-This means you can't get "a special deal" from one person instead of another.
-The difference will be in the underwriting class they are quoting, and the policy design they recommend.
+Every agent or financial advisor uses the same "rates" that an individual company has had approved with the state for a particular product.
+Because the product is regulated, you can't get "a special deal" from one person instead of another.
+The difference will be in the underwriting class they are quoting and the policy design they recommend.

 Finally, while Long-Term Care Insurance is a financial product designed to protect your saving and income from the expensive costs of long-term care services and supports, these policies are really much more than that.

 The issue of long-term care is both a cash flow problem and a family problem.
 The right plan will give your family the time to be family and not have to deal with the full responsibility of caregiving or to manage paid caregivers.

 The policy provides you the resources that give you access to your choice of quality care options giving both you and your loved ones peace-of-mind.
 In the end, Long-Term Care Insurance is all about family.

 Specialists understand that long-term care is both a cash flow issue and a family issue.
 They make recommendations based on their experience dealing with families and the claims from policyholders.